The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Mass spectrometry using electrodynamic traps

-Typically, parametric excitation of the trapped microparticle motion is achieved by applying a low amplitude and variable frequency additional a.c. voltage in series with the $V_{ac}$ trapping voltage.
-When the supplementary a.c. field frequency is twice that of the secular motion, microparticles (located at the limit of the first Mathieu stability domain) resonantly absorb energy from the field while their secular motion amplitude exponentially increases \cite{Ghe96b}.
-If the trap contains a number of noninteracting particles, besides normal resonance at the secular motion frequency and parametrical resonance at the double secular frequency, other weak resonances are observed \cite{Ved90} as a consequence of the presence of coupled terms for various combinations of the motion frequencies.
+Typically, parametric excitation of trapped microparticle motion is achieved by applying a low amplitude and variable frequency additional a.c. voltage in series with the $V_{ac}$ trapping voltage \cite{Brou11}.
+When the supplementary a.c. field frequency is twice that of the secular motion, microparticles (located at the limit of the first Mathieu stability domain) resonantly absorb energy from the field whilst their secular motion amplitude exponentially increases \cite{Ghe96b}.
+If the trap contains a number of non-interacting particles, besides normal resonance at the secular motion frequency and parametric resonance at the double secular frequency, other weak resonances are observed \cite{Ved90} as a consequence of the presence of coupled terms for various combinations of the frequencies of motion.

-When the coupling parameter between particles (the ratio between Coulombian and thermal energy) is greater than 175, solid effects occur in the levitated particles system \cite{Major05, Werth09, Boll84, Werth05a, Dub99, Wine88}.
+When the coupling parameter between particles (the ratio between the Coulomb and thermal energy) is greater than 175, solid effects occur in the levitated particles' system \cite{Major05, Boll84, Werth09, Dub99, Wine88, Werth05a}.
 As the inter-particle distance is larger for trapped microscopic particles than for trapped ions, it is much easier to observe such behaviour.
-In Fig.~\ref{interpart} we supply a picture of the inter-particle distance $d$ for a variable linear trap geometry designed and tested in INFLPR \cite{Ghe98, Sto01} and presented in Fig.~\ref{LinTrap}, for SiC microparticles with homogeneous, well-defined dimensions ranging between $ 50 \div 1000 \ \mu$m. $N$ represents the number of microparticles, while $L$ is the trap length.
+In Fig.~\ref{interpart} we supply a picture of the inter-particle distance $d$ for a variable linear trap geometry designed and tested in INFLPR \cite{Ghe98, Sto01} (presented in Fig.~\ref{LinTrap}), for SiC microparticles with homogeneous and well-defined dimensions ranging between $ 50 \div 1000 \ \mu$m. $N$ stands for the number of microparticles while $L$ is the trap length.